ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_arm_qt/_review.md

             - "addSignal(runAnimationButton, &QPushButton::clicked, view, &XFormView::runAnimation)"
         correct_answer: 3
         explanation: >
-            In Qt you use connect method to define signals (event handlers)
+            In Qt you use the connect method to define signals (event handlers)

     - questions:
         question: >